bernhardHartleb/Install-VM-Debian/README.md

  - Choose a mirror of the Debian archive: Country in which you are now.
 If Austria, choose ftp.tu-graz.ac.at
  - Proxy: leave blank.
 Press Enter.
  - Configuring popularity-contest: make your own decision.
- - Software selection: Deselect “Debian desktop environment” by pressing space bar.
-Select MATE by pressing space bar.
+ - Software selection: Select MATE by pressing space bar.
+Unselect “Debian desktop environment” by pressing space bar.
 Press Enter.
  - Wait until full system is installed.
  - Install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
  - Finish the installation: Continue.